 Are you planning a trip to Sfax, the “Southern capital” of Tunisia?
 Here is our selection of the best places to stay in Sfax!

-Bordered to the east by the Mediterranean Sea and open to the Gulf of Gabes, Sfax is a port city located in eastern Tunisia.
+Bordered to the east by the Mediterranean Sea and open to the Gulf of Gabes, Sfax is a port city located in eastern Tunisia, a few hours south of the capital, Tunis.
 The largest fishing port in Tunisia, Sfax is a major economic hub in the country, heavily relying on the export of fish and olive oil.
 A north African financial center, it is also a major tourist destination.
 With 272,801 inhabitants and nearly 600,000 people spread throughout the metropolitan area, Sfax has a concentric topography converging towards its historic city center and an extensive area of 220 km².
 You may have trouble finding an apartment to stay in Sfax, but there are many villas, hotels, and homestay options available.
 It will take 1,500 Tunisian dinars on average to stay in a villa, i.e., €500 per month: in other words, you won’t have to spend a fortune to stay in Sfax.

 From the Medina to the Port of Sfax, from Pic Ville to Zitouna or the Cité des Martyrs or Cité des Jardins, the city exudes a different atmosphere from one quarter to another.
 Here is our selection of the best places to stay in Sfax.